pyeventsourcing/eventsourcing/docs/topics/process.rst

 To scale the throughput of a process horizontally, beyond the rate at which a single sequence can be processed in series, notifications could be divided across many notification logs.
 Each notification log could be processed concurrently.
-Casual dependencies between events in different notification logs can be automatically inferred (from the aggregates used by the policy of the process).
-Hence one application process could usefully and reliably employ many concurrent operating system processes (the library doesn't support this, yet).
+Hence one application process could usefully and reliably employ many concurrent operating system processes.
+This feature is demonstrated below.

 In the example below, a system of process applications is defined independently of how it may be run.
+The process application use a domain model with three aggregates.
+The process applications each have a policy, which defines how they respond to events received by the application in notification logs of the applications it is following.
-Then, the system is run as a single threaded system.
-Afterwards, the system is run with multiprocessing, with one operating system process for each process application in the system, which then operate concurrently.
+The system is run as a single threaded system.
+Afterwards, the system is run with with partitioned notification logs and multiprocessing, so there is one operating system process for each partition for each process application in the system, all of which then operate concurrently, demonstrating both kinds of parallelism.

 Kahn process networks